mizosoft/methanol/methanol-jackson-flux/README.md

 ## Decoding

 This adapter converts response bodies into publisher-based sources.
 Supported types are `Mono`, `Flux`, `org.reactivestreams.Publisher` and `java.util.concurrent.Flow.Publisher`.
 For all these types except `Mono`, the response body is expected to be a JSON array.
 The array is tokenized into its individual elements, each mapped to the publisher's element type.

 Note that an `HttpResponse` handled with this adapter is completed immediately after the response headers are received.
 Body completion is handled by the returned publisher source.
 Additionally, the decoder always uses Jackson's non-blocking parser.
-This makes `MoreBodyHandlers::ofDeferredObject` redundant with this decoder.

 ## Encoding